History of Nickelodeon: 2009–2016: Rebranding and ratings competition

 2011 saw Nickelodeon's longtime ratings dominance among all children's cable channels begin to topple: it was the highest-rated cable channel during the first half of that year, only for its viewership to experience a sharp double-digit decline by the end of 2011, described as "inexplicable" by Viacom management.
-In July 2012, Viacom had a dispute with DirecTV which resulted in Nickelodeon and other Viacom channels being temporarily unavailable on their service.
+On July 10, 2012, Viacom had a dispute with DirecTV which resulted in Nickelodeon and other Viacom channels being temporarily unavailable on their service.
+The timing of this removal coincided with two SpongeBob Squarepants marathons that aired that month, including one that was a tribute to Mermaid Man voice actor Ernest Borgnine.
 In their place, DirecTV aired "Kids Mix" on the Nickelodeon channels, which featured a muti-screen simulcast of eight other children's channels (including Cartoon Network and Disney Channel).
 Viacom would blame DirecTV for this dispute, even airing commercials on their networks asking viewers to call DirecTV to ask them to keep Nickelodeon on the service.
 An agreement was eventually reached and the Viacom channels (including Nickelodeon) were restored after several days.
 In the same year, Noggin was revived as a streaming service.

 The channel would not experience a calendar week ratings increase until November 2012 (with viewership slowly rebounding after that point); however its 17-year streak as the highest-rated cable network in total day viewership was broken by Disney Channel during that year.
 Around late 2012, Nickelodeon made a sweeping change to their network by cancelling or ending their tween and teen shows (including How to Rock, iCarly, Victorious, Bucket & Skinner's Epic Adventures, House of Anubis, Supah Ninjas, Hollywood Heights, Life with Boys and Big Time Rush) in favor of newer shows targeted to a younger demographic.
 On July 17, 2014, the network televised the inaugural Kids' Choice Sports, a spin-off of the Kids' Choice Awards that honors athletes and teams from the previous year in sports.
 By 2015, the network's ratings fell more than 30% while Disney Channel's ratings increased.
 However, in 2016, The Loud House premiered, which immediately surpassed The Fairly OddParents in being the network's most successful series after SpongeBob SquarePants and it has been running since.